Bodhi Health Acupuncture

 Are there any side effects of Acupuncture?

-Serious side effects are very rare in Acupuncture and any concerns you have can be discussed at your initial visit.
+Serious side effects are extremely rare.
+Any concerns or individual considerations can be discussed thoroughly during your initial consultation.

 Do I have to have Massage and Cupping?
 Can I just have Acupuncture?